kalte0/BMC-CS-151.github.io/labs/Lab08.md

 `toStringBreadthFirst`,
 which prints out the elements of the binary tree in breadth first traversal order (layer-by-layer).
 Breadth-first traversal should be straight forward when you have an array-based binary tree.
+For `insert`, insert the node at the left-most location of an incomplete level.

 1. `int parent(int i);` - returns the index of the parent of child stored at i